>“Deliberate fake news that tries to cloud the judgment of sovereign people who make policies is an enemy of democracy”.

 Just remember that leaving your country is one thing in order to avoid the tax, but changing states is pretty simple.
 For states that are considering this - like CA - it falls into the FAFO category.
 While everyone seems to love bashing billionaires these days, they do in fact pay far more in taxes than you and I (people focus on income tax percentage and conveniently overlook all other taxes along with actual dollar amounts) and tend to make enormous charitable contributions, they employ thousands of people, etc. If CA doesn't value these people, other states certainly will along with the jobs they bring.
 Be careful what you wish for.

-devliegende | 59 minutes ago
+devliegende | a month ago

 The employ many people angle is a bit of a boondoggle.
 Companies can and do shop locations around already.
 A wealth tax would be about the owner's place of abode, not the locations of the company's campuses.